Level of Effort: Medium continued...

 Limitations: Cutting out food groups, especially whole grains and dairy, really limits what you can eat.
 It also means your diet may be low in certain nutrients including fiber, calcium, potassium, and magnesium.
-Vitamin and mineral supplements may be necessary to fill in nutritional gaps.
+You may need nutritional supplements to fill in the gaps.

 Cooking and shopping: You will need to count carbs and factor that into whatever you're cooking at home or ordering in a restaurant.
 You should read food labels and use the carbohydrate counter in the book.